don-maleesha/CakeShop/README.md

-# 🍰 CakeShop - Client Application
+# 🍰 CakeShop - Application

 A modern, full-featured e-commerce platform for a cake shop built with React and Vite.
 This is the frontend client application that provides a beautiful, responsive interface for customers to browse, order, and customize cakes.